 It is important to note, if this slide is blank, it's likely that Node information is missing.
 There is a tab in the XLSX called “Node” which is populated via a new select statement in the assessment script.
 Please check the XLSX for this project and if the Node tab is missing then please ensure you are running the latest version of the TSM Live Optics script.
 If you are unsure, or you are already running the latest version, please speak to Live Optics Support by Creating A Ticket.
 You must be logged in to send a ticket to Support.

 The goal of this slide is to present an overview of backups that may be of interest.

 The chart (to the left) presents an overall picture of backup time frames, to help show the number of jobs running 8+ hours (which may be of interest to the backup admin).
 To determine this, we reference the Summary Tab and calculate Column B - Column A (time delta), given Column C (Activity) is set to BACKUP only.
 All types of backups are considered for this chart.

 The table (on the right of the slide) lists (in descending order) the Top 10 largest Entity backups.
-With Column C (Activity) set to BACKUP only, we take the largest backup in Column L [Bytes] for each unique Entity name and convert to GB.
+With Column C (Activity) set to BACKUP only, we take the largest backup in Column L [Bytes] for each unique Entity name and convert it to GB.